-What is Work Ethics?
+What are Work Ethics?
+Definition and Types

 Work ethics are the group of moral principles and values that are used to guide a person’s work behaviour.
 It involves values, actions and practices illustrating the values of respect, responsibility, integrity and professionalism.
 As a result, work ethic is all about constantly exhibiting traits like reliability, honesty, accountability, punctuality and diligence while performing your job.